NCAS-CMS/cfa-conventions/source/cfa.md

 *An aggregated data variable whose aggregated data comprises two fragments.
-Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions, and is stored in an external netCDF file in a variable call `temp`.*
+Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions, and is stored in an external netCDF file in a variable call `temp`.
+Both fragment files have the same format, so the `format` variable can be stored as a scalar variable.*

     dimensions:
       // Aggregated dimensions